andreldm/andreldm.github.io/_posts/2018-12-03-xfce-contributor-guide.md

 #### Sharing Code

 Now you know how to build components and smash bugs, take a look at existing issues at [Xfce's GitLab](https://gitlab.xfce.org/) and try to fix something that seems easy.
-If you have an idea on how to fix or some code that seems to work but you are not so sure, don't be afraid to ask at #xfce-dev.
+If you have an idea on how to fix some code that seems to work but you are not so sure, don't be afraid to ask at #xfce-dev.
 Once you have a good enough solution, follow [these steps](https://docs.xfce.org/contribute/dev/git/start#gitlab_forks_and_merge_requests) in order to create a merge request.
 Wait a few days, if you get no answer, poke us at #xfce-dev or use the Xfce4-dev mailing list.
 After some merge requests, you may [ask commit rights](https://docs.xfce.org/contribute/dev/get-a-contributor-account) and join the dev club, yay!

-By the way, (I hope that) soon we will move our infra to GitLab, so merge requests will be the new standard way to share code, much more convenient IMHO.

 #### Tools